Have you ever heard this story about the trap of indecision?

 Be clear on what you want to achieve.

 Very often we loose the momentum because we get distracted.
-And sure, getting distracted is a big subject on its own, especially in this ADD world where our attention span (especially online) is that of a little baby.
+And sure, getting distracted is a big subject on its own, especially in this modern world where our attention span (especially online) is getting shorter in front of our eyes.
 But we can stop this spiral of random distractions if we focus for long enough to decide on the end goal.

 Ask the right question (aka gate number three).